Tag: MCQs Heteroscedasticity

 Pooled data is a combination of both time series and cross-sectional data.

-Try another MCQs Econometrics Quiz
+MCQs Econometrics Statistics

 Try a Quiz about Computational Thinking